jaysta1382/IntrotoProgrammingFinalProject/README.md

 # IntrotoProgrammingFinalProject
 # Jaysta Jump
-its a spinoff of doodle jump
+it is a spinoff of doodle jump

 # Description
-a platforming videogame where you must ascend and die when you descend
+a platforming videogame where you must ascend.
+You die when you descend

 # Dependencies
-must have python and pygame downloaded
+you must have python and pygame downloaded

 # Installing
 - Download "game" folder